jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 Use the drop down menus to set it to convert .abi files to .fastq.
 Upload a file and convert it.
 The converted file will save to your downloads folder under the name sample.fastq.
 If you are working with a lot of reads we recommend immediately renaming the files to match the original abi file name to avoid confusion.

 ###Edit and Create a Consensus Sequence
 Once all of your files are in fastq format, move all of them to the Sanger\_seq folder in which you saved the merge\_sanger\_16s.pl script.
-Use the terminal to navigate to within this folder.
-Then, type:
+Use the terminal to navigate to within this folder by typing:

     cd Desktop/Sanger_seq